qlikstar/MonteCarlo/README.md

 $ java -jar target/montecarlo-0.0.1-SNAPSHOT.jar

 This should ideally start the Tomcat server at port 8080.
 You can also change the default port, if needed.

+Step 5 : Go to the url : http://localhost:8080/index  to view the graph

 ```
 --------------------------------------------------------------------------------------------